Doxuno

 BACKGROUND AND LEGITIMATE INTEREST

-The Employee has been appointed as Senior Sales Manager by the Employer.
-In the course of employment, the Employee will acquire access to valuable confidential information, client relationships, trade connections, and business goodwill belonging to the Employer, which constitute a legitimate proprietary interest of the Employer.
+The Employee has been appointed in Senior Sales Manager, which is a senior executive or strategic role with direct access to confidential trade connections, financial information and / or strategic plans.
+In the course of employment, the Employee will acquire access to valuable confidential information, client relationships, trade connections and business goodwill belonging to the Employer, which together constitute the Employer's legitimate proprietary interests.
 The Employer has an interest in protecting these assets from exploitation by former employees in direct competition.
-This Agreement is entered into to protect those interests in a manner that is reasonable in scope, duration, and geographic extent, consistent with the standard established by the Supreme Court of Appeal in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A).
+This Agreement is entered into to protect those interests in a manner that is reasonable in scope, duration and geographic extent.

 2.